 (Crisis lines listed below are available 24 hours a day, 7 days a week)

-Cochise, Graham, Greenlee, Pima, Pinal, Yuma, La Paz, and Santa Cruz Counties
+Cochise, Graham, Greenlee, La Paz, Pima, Pinal, Santa Cruz, and Yuma Counties

 - Call NurseWise at (866) 495-6735, TDD/TTY: 711.

-B – UFC can make a referral and help you obtain behavioral health services; however, a referral is not needed to access behavioral health services.
-Contact your case manager for more information on services you feel you may need.
+BUFC/ACC can make a referral and help you get behavioral health services.
+However, a referral is not needed to access behavioral health services.